The young face of a brutal war

 Video

-This week the BBC released new research on the conflict in Afghanistan – tracing every conflict-related death in the month of August.

-According to the data that was gathered, on average, more than a dozen civilians died every day.

-The BBC spent a month visiting one of the country's busiest hospitals in the southern city of Kandahar.
+Secunder Kermani reports from one of Afghanistan's busiest hospitals in the southern city of Kandahar.

+This video has been optimised for mobile viewing on the BBC News app.
+The BBC News app is available from the Apple App Store for iPhone and Google Play Store for Android.f Kandahar.

 -